jk-gan/Webpack-101/README.md

 This is my note about setting up [webpack 2](https://webpack.js.org/) for [React](https://facebook.github.io/react/) project

-This is the tools I will use to setup my project:
+These are the tools I will use to setup my project:
 - [Node js](https://nodejs.org/en/) (v7.10.0)
 - [Yarn](https://yarnpkg.com/en/) (v0.24.5)